 I felt so validated—finally!—that I was NOT crazy and making it up.
 All of my other lab tests except my thyroid panel were normal.
 Quite a few doctors had told me that there was absolutely nothing wrong with me.
 But alas, I’d been walking around with a version of reactivated Epstein-Barr, which for me, felt like another case of mono, which comes along with a whole host of other issues.

 There are not any (NONE, ZIP, ZERO) treatments for EBV in the current western medicine landscape.
 Crazy, right?!

 Some practitioners don’t even recognize it (along with Lyme) as a disease, which is so sad, because it affects so many people.
 Once I started researching alternative treatments to calm the virus, everything changed.
-I felt better than I had in years after having a blood ozone treatment (Major Autohemotherapy) at Sanoviv Medical Institute and incorporating a few natural antivirals into my routine.
+I felt better than I had in years after having a blood ozone treatment (Major Autohemotherapy) and incorporating a few natural antivirals into my routine.
 I’ll write about all of those things in my next blog post, so stay tuned.

 Another side note: I also want to mention that the term “reactivated Epstein-Barr” isn’t really standardized either and can mean different things to different practitioners.
 Some will use the term “chronic EBV” or “chronic reactivated EBV.”
 That’s how little research is available on this topic.
 I’m using this term here because it seems to explain best what I’m talking about.